 Seth Godin says you should start promoting a book three years before your release it.
 Maybe that’s an overstatement, but it sure couldn’t hurt.

 There’s a million ways to build an audience.
 It’s going to be down to who you are, what you do, and what you’ve written.
 Important metrics to consider could be subscribers, email lists, facebook likes, twitter followers.
 Also, don’t forget Good Reads!
-MORE: Making connections online by Lucy; 6 Marketing Tactics You SHOULD Be Doing by Luke; plus audience-building tips for writers from Jon Morrow, @FrancesCaballo and Bestseller Labs
+MORE: How To Build Your Own Online Platform

 4) Choose Your Route

-Indie.
-If you decide to self publish your book, then you’re already most of the way there.
+If you decide to self-publish your book, then you’re already most of the way there.
 Your next steps are going to be cover design, ePub formatting, and if you really want to push the boat out, Audiobook production.
 I’d recommend reading James Altucher’s Publishing 3.0 article on how he self-published his Wall Street Journal Besteller.

 You will also NEED an excellent front cover; do not skimp on this, because readers DO judge a book by its cover.
-The covers for THE DECISION: LIZZIE’S STORY and THE DECISION: JASMINE’S STORY were done by the brilliant Peter at Bespoke Book Covers.
-But there are plenty more, such as 99 Designs.
+There’s loads of brilliant cover designers online.
+HERE’S The Creative Penn’s advice on this.
+Check out the covers for Lucy’s Toxic and Proof Positive, which were done by the talented Frina Art.

-Traditional.
-If you decide to go the traditional route, then your’re going to need to start looking for an agent – somebody to help you sell the book.
+If you decide to go the traditional route, then you’re going to need to start looking for an agent – somebody to help you sell the book.
 One way to find a suitable agent is to work backwards.
-Which are your favourite books?
+What book is yours LIKE?
 Who wrote that book?
 Who represents that author?
 Boom.
 You’re onto a winner.

-Alternatively, you should grab a copy of the Writers & Artists Yearbook and make a list of the agents you’d like to query from there.
-Make sure you don’t drop any obvious submissions clangers, though – like sending science fiction to agents who only represent authors who write historical fiction.
+Alternatively, you should grab a copy of the Writers & Artists Yearbook.
+Make a list of the agents you’d like to query from there.
+Make sure you don’t drop any obvious submissions clangers, though.
+Don’t send science fiction to agents who only represent authors who write historical fiction.
 Sounds obvious, but it happens.
 Daily!!

 There’s LOADS more about indie publishing, finding agents, submissions and promoting yourself and your work online on the B2W Resources page.
 Good luck!